-Impact Metric Baseline (1999) Benchmark 2015 Results Benchmark Achieved?
-Cost effectiveness CE1: Total cost of recertifications (2009) \$720,966 in wage costs attributable to preparing and conducting certifications \$883,225 or less in wage costs attributable to preparing and conducting certifications \$521,688 in wage costs attributable to preparing and conducting recertifications Yes
+Impact Metric Baseline (1999) Benchmark 2016 Results Benchmark Achieved?
+Cost effectiveness CE1: Total cost of recertifications (2009) \$720,966 in wage costs attributable to preparing and conducting certifications \$894,225 or less in wage costs attributable to preparing and conducting certifications, adjusted for inflation \$675,597 in wage costs attributable to preparing and conducting recertifications Yes Cost effectiveness CE2: Total time to complete recertifications in staff hours (2009) 32,036 staff hours 37,267 or less staff hours 25,274 staff hours Yes effectiveness Staff time savings from local rent policy (1999) 0 1,100 or more hours saved from local rent policy strategies 2,570 hours Yes Housing choice HC4: Number of households at or below 80% AMI that would lose assistance or need to move (2013) 69 public housing evictions 69 or fewer public housing evictions 58 public housing evictions Yes

-Impact Metric Baseline (1999) Benchmark 2015 Results Benchmark Achieved?
-Cost CE2: Total time to complete recertifications in staff hours (2009) 32,036 staff hours 37,267 or less staff hours 36,343 staff hours Yes effectiveness Staff time savings from local rent policy (1999) 0 1,100 or more hours saved from local rent policy strategies 2,396 hours saved Yes Housing choice HC4: Number of households at or below 80% AMI that would lose assistance or need to move (2013) 69 public housing evictions 69 or less public housing evictions 51 public housing evictions Yes SS1: Average earned income of households affected by absolute minimum rent (1999) \$13,815 \$19,654 or more in earned income adjusted for CPI \$16,486 No Self sufficiency SS3: Number of heads of household and percent of work-able households employed full time, part time, or unemployed (2014) 455 work-able heads of households employed full- time, 552 part-time, 662 unemployed; 34% of work- able households employed full- time, 34% part-time, 33% unemployed 455 work-able heads of households employed full- time, 552 part- time, 662 unemployed; 34% of work- able households employed full- time, 34% part- time, 33% unemployed 480 work-able heads of households employed full-time, 497 part-time, 609 unemployed; 33% of work- able households employed full-time, 37% part-time, 30% unemployed Yes

-Impact Metric Baseline (1999) Benchmark 2015 Results Benchmark Achieved?
-SS4: Number of households receiving TANF assistance (2014) 212 212 184 Yes Self sufficiency SS8: Number of households in properties with absolute minimum rent that have primary source of income from wages (1999) 1,080 1,200 1,425 Yes
+Impact Metric Baseline (1999) Benchmark 2016 Results Benchmark Achieved?
+SS1: Average earned income of households affected by absolute minimum rent (1999) \$13,815 \$19,902 or more in earned income adjusted for CPI \$19,550 No Self sufficiency SS3: Number of heads of household and percent of work-able households employed full time, part time, or unemployed (2014) 455 work-able heads of households employed full- time, 552 part-time, 662 unemployed; 34% of work- able households employed full- time, 34% part-time, 33% unemployed 455 work-able heads of households employed full- time, 552 part- time, 662 unemployed; 34% of work- able households employed full- time, 34% part- time, 33% unemployed 604 work-able heads of households employed full-time, 475 part-time, 422 unemployed; 40% of work- able households employed full-time, 31% part-time, 29% unemployed Yes SS4: Number of households receiving TANF assistance (2014) 212 212 193 Yes Self sufficiency SS8: Number of households in properties with absolute minimum rent that have primary source of income from wages (1999) 1,080 1,200 1,244 Yes

-Seattle Housing Authority did not meet the benchmark for average earned income of households affected by the absolute minimum rent.
+Seattle Housing Authority did not meet the benchmark for average earned income of households affected by the absolute minimum rent, although the 2016 result was quite close to the benchmark.
 Unfortunately increasing household income is a challenge for Seattle Housing Authority participants and low-income households throughout Seattle.
-Seattle Housing Authority provides a range of economic opportunity services and recently launched a pilot program to connect participants with local education and employment resources.
+Seattle Housing Authority provides a range of economic opportunity services, including the Workforce Opportunity System pilot program to connect participants with local education and employment resources.
 We will monitor the success of the pilot (as well as all of our services) to determine which strategies are most effective in supporting our participants in obtaining living wage jobs.